djf604/operon/docs/using_operon.rst

 Without Headers
 ---------------
-If the flag ``--literal-input`` is given to ``batch-run``, then the header lines does not need to exist and each line is taken as a literal command line string which will be interpreted as if typed directly into the command line.
+If the flag ``--literal-input`` is given to ``batch-run``, then the header line does not need to exist and each line is taken as a literal command line string which will be interpreted as if typed directly into the command line (starting with arguments to the pipeline).

 .. code-block:: text